rapidsai/cugraph/docs/cugraph/source/installation/source_build.md

    cugraph-service            - build the cugraph-service_client and cugraph-service_server Python package
    cpp-mgtests                - build libcugraph and libcugraph_etl MG tests.
-Builds MPI communicator, adding MPI as a dependency. cugraph-dgl                - build the cugraph-dgl extensions for DGL cugraph-pyg                - build the cugraph-dgl extensions for PyG docs                       - build the docs and <flag> is:
+Builds MPI communicator, adding MPI as a dependency. cugraph-dgl                - build the cugraph-dgl extensions for DGL cugraph-pyg                - build the cugraph-pyg extensions for PyG docs                       - build the docs and <flag> is:
    -v                         - verbose build mode